Chlorofell

 Chlorofell UI/UX Style Guide

-The purpose of this guide was to provide a resource for the team to understand the functionality and style of the UI.
+The purpose of this guide was to provide the team with a resource to understand the UI's functionality and style.

 Below is the style guide in its entirety.